 Forms of study

 The study is offered in full-time or combined form.
-The period of study is usually 4 years for full-time study, 6 years in the combined form.
+The period of study is usually 4 years in both forms.
+Ph.D. study application guide and brief descriptions of common study activities are on faculty web pages.

 - assoc. prof. Dr. Vilém Pechanec, Palacky University Olomouc